-Figure 1.7 Book resting on a table reflecting the principle of action and reaction
+Figure 1.7 A book resting on a table demonstrates the principle of action and reaction.

-Furthermore, figure 1.7 represents a practical example explaining the principle of action and reaction.
-Consider that the book is a particle A and the table supporting this book is a particle B. The book applies its vertical descending weight on the table and mutually the table reacts by applying on the book a normal reaction force, vertical ascending, equal in magnitude and opposite in sense to the weight of the book; this force is responsible to hold the book on the table.
+Figure 1.7 shows a practical example of the principle of action and reaction.
+Treat the book as particle A and the table supporting the book as particle B. The book applies its downward weight on the table and the table applies on the book an upward normal reaction force that is of the same magnitude but opposite in direction with respect to the weight of the book.
+The resultant force is zero so the book remains at rest on the table.

 Self-Check Questions

-Assign to each of the following cases the appropriate Newton’s axiom.
+Assign to each of the following cases the appropriate axiom of Newton.

-Case 1: Lift risen by a motor through a tensioning cable (Axiom 2)
+Case 1: Lift raised by a motor via a cable (Axiom 2)

 Case 2: A mother carrying her baby in her arms (Axiom 3)